This story has been updated. It was originally published on June 5, 2017.

 Just 10 years ago, the idea of settling down to watch a movie on your phone was unthinkable.
-And yet here we are—people are binge-watching more than ever before using the devices we carry around in our pockets.
+And yet here we are—people are binge-watching more than ever before, using the devices we carry around in our pockets.

 The key to watching movies and television shows on your smartphone is installing the right apps.
 You’ve got a wealth of options, so we’re going to highlight the best picks.
 Grab some popcorn, charge up your battery, and settle in.

-Several steaming giants offer (almost) all the movies and TV you could possibly want, in return for a monthly subscription fee.
+Several streaming giants offer (almost) all the movies and TV you could possibly want, in return for a monthly subscription fee.
 These apps beam content straight to your phone for as long as you keep paying your subscription.
 You don’t, however, get to keep digital versions of the videos—stop paying, and you’ll lose access to these video libraries.

-YouTube TV (Android, iOS): With years of experience promoting video, if anyone can nail television on your smartphone, YouTube can.
-Its recently launched TV service and apps are only available in selected cities and they remain a bit rough around the edges.
-But the offerings show plenty of promise—you can watch live channels from ABC, CBS, Fox, NBC, and other primetime players.
-Plus, you get some cloud DVR functionality, enabling you to record as much content as you want for later watching.
-Subscriptions cost $35 a month.
+With years of experience promoting video, if anyone can nail television on your smartphone, YouTube can.
+You can watch live channels from ABC, CBS, Fox, NBC, and other primetime players.
+Plus, you’ll get some cloud DVR functionality, enabling you to record as much content as you want for later watching.
+Subscriptions cost $65 a month.

 Specific channel and carrier apps